jagregory/jagregory.github.com/_posts/2007-07-17-getting-with-it-test-driven-development.md

 }
 ```

-We've introduced a new attribute to our test in this case, <code>ExpectedException</code>, this simply allows you to specify what exception you want a method to throw in the situation you're testing.
+We've introduced a new attribute to our test in this case, `ExpectedException`, this simply allows you to specify what exception you want a method to throw in the situation you're testing.

 > **Note:** This test requires the use of a custom exception, I'm not going to show the implementation here as it's simple stuff.
 I've chosen to use a custom exception so our "GUI guys" know what to capture for this case.

 > It's generally regarded as good practice to wrap your internal errors in something that's meaningful to the rest of the application, hiding the implementation details.
-An <code>InvalidProductException</code> is much easier to understand and implement than <code>NullReferenceException</code>, <code>IndexOutOfRangeException</code> etc. This is another topic in itself though.
+An `InvalidProductException` is much easier to understand and implement than `NullReferenceException`, `IndexOutOfRangeException` etc. This is another topic in itself though.

-To make this test pass, we need to update our <code>GetPrice</code> method to handle invalid products.
+To make this test pass, we need to update our `GetPrice` method to handle invalid products.

 ``` csharp
 public double GetPrice(string product)